SteveJustin1963/tec-Moonwatch/README.md

-# tec-UFO
+# tec-Moonwatch
-TEC-1 UFO Detector, actually optical tracking of anything in the sky
+TEC-1, optical tracking of anything in the sky, even UFO's